 Then under “Change Flight” click “Start Flight Change”.
 Check the boxes for the flights you would like to change (all of them) and select the same dates and flights you originally booked.
-You can of course change the dates for free as well.
+You can, of course, change the dates for free as well without paying a fee.

-Once you have selected the flights, you should see a screen which will show you the original price you paid and the new price, the difference will be issued to you as a voucher.
-Once this is complete you can find the voucher in your Delta account.
+Once you select flights, you should see a screen showing you the original price you paid and the new price – the difference will be issued to you as an eCredit.
+Once complete, you can find the voucher in your Delta account.
 It’s that easy!

 The Delta App Method

-This will require more time than using the method above but you can use the Delta app and message Delta via the directions below.
+This will require more time than using the method above but you can use the Delta app and message Delta.